3 Smart Ways to Boost Your Heart Health

 - Family history of heart disease or heart attacks

 However, pregnancy can provide critical information about a woman’s future cardiac and metabolic health.
-Compared to the average woman, women who suffer from gestational diabetes, pre-eclampsia, or gestational hypertension have approximately double the risk of experiencing a cardiovascular event in the 5-15 years after pregnancy.
+Compared to the average woman, women who have had gestational diabetes, pre-eclampsia, or gestational hypertension have approximately double the risk of experiencing a cardiovascular event in the 5-15 years after pregnancy.
 This is an opportunity for women to take control and modify their behavior years ahead of that critical period.

 Know the symptoms